If you like liverwurst, you might enjoy making your own at home (you know exactly what – and how much of it – goes into it!)

 Simmer the links about 45 minutes in a pot of water, then dip them in cold water to keep the fat from settling along the bottom).
 However, this is just as delicious – and easier – to bake it in loaf pans.
 You can either serve it in slices or use it as a creamy spread.

 The most difficult part of this recipe might be finding pork liver.
 Check with an independent butcher, who should be able to order it for you if your grocery store does not carry it.
-If you can’t find the pork liver, you can substitute with beef or calf liver.
+If you can’t find the pork liver, you can substitute with beef or calves liver.

 1 pound pork fat